Volume discount | |

 Try any of the ARPS-2 learning activities here:

 Orders are usually shipped within 1-3 days by mail from Canada.
-Delivery times are generally 2-5 days within Canada, 5-12 days to the USA, and may be as long as 3-4 weeks internationally, depending on the country.
+Delivery times are generally 2-5 days within Canada, 5-12 days to the USA, and may be as long as 3-4 weeks internationally, depending on the carrier and destination country.

-All taxes, tariffs, and other import fees for international orders are not included in the product price and are the sole responsibility of the recipient.
+All taxes, tariffs, and other import fees are not included in the product price and are the sole responsibility of the recipient.